 For the narrower problem of generating structured views from \textit{web data} \cite{etzioni2004knowitall, cafarella2007structured, etzioni2008open}, the current state-of-the-art approaches use (1) distant supervision to train site-specific extraction models \cite{lockard2019ceres} (\textbf{domain specific}), and (2) rely on assumptions about where in the \textsc{HTML}-DOM attributes and values are located (\textbf{format specific}) \citet{lockard2020zeroshotceres, deng2022domlm}.
 We investigate the feasibility of a domain and document-format agnostic approach.

-\paragraph{Language models for data management.} Given the recency of in-context learning, there are few works exploring the benefits for data processing.
+\paragraph{Language Models for Data Management} Given the recency of in-context learning, there are few works exploring the benefits for data processing.
 Most closely related, \citet{chen2023symphony} presents a system for querying heterogeneous data lakes with in-context learning.
 The proposed approach involves processing \textit{every document} with the LLM to extract values of interest.
 We propose an alternate approach and tradeoff space for processing data with LLMs.

-In-context learning has also recently been applied to data wrangling \cite{narayan2022can} and processing SQL queries \cite{trummer2022codexdb}.
-These works require a manual prompt design step, which is a bottleneck for data management systems, since documents contain a wide variety of formats, attribute-types, and topics.
-In contrast, in \systemname{} a handful of prompts are used across all document settings and included in Appendix \ref{sec:microprompts} ---the prompts are not modified in any way from setting to setting.
+Other recent work applies language models for tasks such as data wrangling~\cite{narayan2022can} or code generation for SQL queries~\cite{trummer2022codexdb}.
+Unlike \systemname{}, supporting various data formats, these prior approaches focus on relational data only and design manual prompts to demonstrate high quality.

-\paragraph{Data programming.} We build on work in data programming and weak supervision \cite{ratner2017snorkel}, a broad set of techniques for aggregating cheaply available sources of information (for instance functions based on heuristics and knowledge bases) in a principled statistical framework.
-WS is widely used for data management in industry.
-In this work, we automatically generate the functions rather than using human-designed functions.
-We design a system for open ended tasks in contrast to the classification tasks considered in the prior work on automated WS \cite{varma2018snuba, boecking2021interactive}, and we propose a strategy that uses the LLM to handle abstensions and filter low quality functions.
+\paragraph{Data Programming} We build on work in data programming and weak supervision \cite{ratner2017snorkel}. \systemname{} automatically generates functions rather than using human-designed functions.
+We use WS on open ended tasks in contrast to the classification tasks considered in the prior work on automated WS \cite{varma2018snuba, boecking2021interactive}.
+We show how to use the LLM to handle abstensions and filter low quality functions.

-Recent work considers combining weak supervision and LLM in-context learning \cite{arora2022ama}.
-Our approach applies to a complementary set of problems for which processing every data point (document) with the LLM would be expensive, and requires addressing the challenges described in \cref{sec:approach-codeplus} to apply WS.